elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-strategies-can-improve-information-retention-through-novel-stimuli.md

 url: /learn/education-studies/questions/what-strategies-can-improve-information-retention-through-novel-stimuli
 score: -1.0
 related_article1:
-    id: 165592
+    id: 165571
-    title: How do practice questions and application exercises reinforce information retention?
+    title: >-
+        What are the key differences between active and passive learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-practice-questions-and-application-exercises-reinforce-information-retention
+    url: /learn/education-studies/questions/what-are-the-key-differences-between-active-and-passive-learning
 related_article2:
-    id: 165585
+    id: 165580
-    title: How does spaced repetition enhance memorization, and what tools can be used to implement it?
+    title: >-
+        How does attending lectures in person differ from listening to podcasts in terms of learning benefits?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-spaced-repetition-enhance-memorization-and-what-tools-can-be-used-to-implement-it
+    url: /learn/education-studies/questions/how-does-attending-lectures-in-person-differ-from-listening-to-podcasts-in-terms-of-learning-benefits
 related_article3:
-    id: 165582
+    id: 165575
-    title: What role do summary sheets play in memorization techniques?
+    title: >-
+        How can group study dynamics enhance learning, and what is the optimal group size?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-do-summary-sheets-play-in-memorization-techniques
+    url: /learn/education-studies/questions/how-can-group-study-dynamics-enhance-learning-and-what-is-the-optimal-group-size
 related_article4:
-    id: 165587
+    id: 165598
+    title: >-
-    title: What are the benefits of using flashcards for active recall, and what are the limitations of recognition?
+        What are the benefits of teaching others as a form of learning reinforcement?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-using-flashcards-for-active-recall-and-what-are-the-limitations-of-recognition
+    url: /learn/education-studies/questions/what-are-the-benefits-of-teaching-others-as-a-form-of-learning-reinforcement
 related_article5:
-    id: 165575
+    id: 165571
-    title: How can group study dynamics enhance learning, and what is the optimal group size?
+    title: >-
+        What are the key differences between active and passive learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-group-study-dynamics-enhance-learning-and-what-is-the-optimal-group-size
+    url: /learn/education-studies/questions/what-are-the-key-differences-between-active-and-passive-learning
 ---

 &nbsp;